 Whilst the cut in stake was primarily intended to help protect vunerable and problem gamblers it also had the knock on effect of reducing the tax revenue generated by the machines.
 To compensate for this the UK Government chose to increase the 15% tax rate to a whopping 21%.

 Despite the increase, crucially, this has no real impact on us as punters.
-To go back to the very simple answer as the beginning of this piece – gambling profits and stakes in the UK are still totally tax free.
+To go back to the very simple answer as the beginning of this piece – gambling net wins and stakes in the UK are still totally tax free.